cml87/GettingStartedWithAnsible/README.md

       git_config: list_all=yes scope=global
 ```

-In general a playbook has a set of plays, each with a name, and each play has a 'tasks' field.
+In general, a playbook has a set of plays, each with a name, and each play has a 'tasks' field.
 Under the tasks field we specify different named tasks (or actions).
 A task can be a call to a module, buy may be something else, it seems.
 We execute a playbook with the <code>ansible-playbook</code> command:
 ```shell
 $ ansible-playbook mySimplePlaybook.yml [-v, -vvv, --diff, --check]
 ```
+The target host(s) of each play in the notebook will be specified in the playbook file itself, but these hosts must be defined in an inventory known or passed to the <code>ansible-playbook</code> command somehow (see below).

 Each play in a playbook will run the "Gathering Facts" task by default as the first one, which gather info about all the nodes Ansible has discovered at the time the playbook is run (nodes in the inventory being used).
 This task runs the <code>setup</code> module, (<code>$ ansible-doc setup</code>).
-To disable it use the parameter <code>gather_facts: false</code> at play level.
+To disable it, use the parameter <code>gather_facts: false</code> at play level.

 ```shell
 $ ansible -m setup localhost
 $ ansible all -m ansible.builtin.setup --tree /tmp/facts # Display facts from all hosts and store them indexed by I(hostname) at C(/tmp/facts).
 ```

 Task of a play may need these facts, so we may encounter some problems if we disable it.
-We can filter out an specific fact we are interested in about the hosts in our inventory.
+We can filter out a specific fact we are interested in about the hosts in our inventory.
 For example, suppose we want to know the package manager that will be used by each node; we would do:
 ```shell
 $ ansible -m setup -a "filter=ansible_pkg_mgr" all  ## consider all nodes in the inventory
 ```

 Ansible playbooks must follow strict yml formatting rules.
-See yaml.org
+See [yaml.org](https://yaml.org)

 ### tags